zamazan4ik/awesome-pgo/article/article.md

   - Yet another attempt to PGO Linux kernel: http://coolypf.com/kpgo.htm
   - [Gentoo Wiki about the Linux kernel optimization](https://wiki.gentoo.org/wiki/Kernel/Optimization#Performance)
   - Optimizing Linux kernel with Clang.
 An [article](https://habr.com/ru/companies/ruvds/articles/696236/)(in Russian) and the [results](https://github.com/h0tc0d3/linux_pgo)
+  - Also highly recommend to read [this](https://groups.google.com/g/clang-built-linux/c/85eKdM9_Jeg/) thread about enabling PGO for the Linux kernel with Clang.
+A lot of interesting insights!
 * Windows: 5-20% improvement according to the [presentation](https://lpc.events/event/7/contributions/771/attachments/630/1193/Exploring_Profile_Guided_Optimization_of_the_Linux_Kernel.pdf)

 Unfortunately, I have no PGO results for other operating systems like macOS (almost impossible to get insights from Apple, you know) or *BSD (e.g. see [this](https://www.reddit.com/r/freebsd/comments/150codp/profileguided_optimization_pgo_on_freebsd_kernel/) Reddit post).
 If you can perform tests for other operating systems or already know some PGO results - please let me know!

+TODO: Enable PGO, LTO for Fuchsia: https://issues.fuchsia.dev/issues/335919004 + https://issues.fuchsia.dev/issues/331995728

 Operating systems can be optimized with PGO in the same as we do for usual applications: compile with instrumentation (if we choose instrumentation PGO), run target workload on the operating system, collect PGO profiles, and recompile the OS once again.